$\texttt{AlgRel.wl}$: Algebraic Relations for the Product of Propagators in Feynman integrals: Package : Algorithm and Usage

 \item We then find the algebraic relation of each pair of $d_{i}$s again using Eq.\eqref{decomp2deno}. \item Then in the resulting relation, we repeat this process until all the denominators are exhausted. \end{enumerate}

-The final result will be a sum of $2^{N-1}$ terms where $N$ is the total number of denominators we started with.\\ It is to be noted that the above procedure is a slight modification of the original method\cite{Tarasov:2015wcd}.
+The final result is a sum of $2^{N-1}$ terms where $N$ is the total number of denominators we started with. \\ It is to be noted that the above procedure is a slight modification of the original method\cite{Tarasov:2015wcd}.
 In \cite{Tarasov:2015wcd}, we start by seeking the following algebraic relation for the product of $N$ propagators

 Comparing the coefficients of $k^{2},k$ and using the constant term we get an over-determined set of equations.
-Such a system will leave $x_{3}, x_{4} \cdots x_{N}$ undetermined.
-Such procedure when used recursively with each term on the RHS of the above equation will finally result in $N!$ total number of terms, unlike $2^{N-1}$ terms using the procedure presented here.
+Such a system leave $x_{3}, x_{4} \cdots x_{N}$ undetermined.
+Such procedure when used recursively with each term on the RHS of the above equation finally results in $N!$ total number of terms, unlike $2^{N-1}$ terms using the procedure presented here.
 Also, the arbitrariness in the choice of coefficients $x_{i}$s in the original algorithm is now present in the choice of parameters $M_{i}$s. \\